-VBSO team members, along with collaborators from the Office of Health Equity and Inclusion and operations areas across the enterprise, are focused on developing and operationalizing a standardized SDoH screening tool that could be used to gather information on nonmedical patient needs across our enterprise and ultimately inform potential interventions that address them.
+Nemours VBSO team members, along with collaborators from the Nemours Office of Health Equity and Inclusion and operations areas across the enterprise, are working on a project focused on developing and operationalizing a standardized SDoH Screening Tool that could be used to gather information on non-medical patient needs across Nemours and ultimately inform potential interventions that address them.
 The goal of the tool is to assess areas known to be critical to patient success and healthy living but often overlooked in the health care visit.
-The pilot project consisted of identifying those currently engaged in addressing patients' social needs; identifying the domains of interest for a screening tool; selecting the questions; administering 400 screenings (in English or Spanish) to patients in a variety of settings (emergency, specialty clinic, primary care and PICU); and conducting analysis on the results.
+The pilot project consisted of identifying stakeholders across Nemours currently engaged in addressing patients' social needs; identifying the domains of interest for a screening tool; selecting the questions; administering 400 screeners (in English or Spanish) to patients in a variety of settings (emergency, specialty clinic, primary care and PICU); and conducting analysis on the results.